BeLikeSohan/Home-Security-Device/README.md

 ### Note

 This version of Home Security Device Client is abandoned because I have stopped using Windows and has been moved into Linux Based OS's.
-The cross platform version of this app made in Electron will be published soon.
+The cross platform version of this app made with Electron will be published soon.